 Have a ball

 The plant ball is part of our ever-expanding HUVUDROLL family, and can be bought in our Swedish Food Market.
-For an even fresher experience, you can try the plant ball in-store where it is served with mashed potatoes, cream sauce, lingonberry jam and broccoli – just like the traditional meatball plate – and at the same low price.
+For an even fresher experience, you can try the plant ball in our restaurants where it is served with mashed potatoes, cream sauce, lingonberry jam and peas – just like the traditional meatball plate – and at the same low price.